 Boise airport to west entrance:

-• Distance: 387 miles
+- Distance: 387 miles

-• Time: 5 hours 30 minutes
+- Time: 5 hours 30 minutes

-• Route: I-84 E and US-20 E
+- Route: I-84 E and US-20 E

 9. Rapid City, South Dakota (RAP)

 Rapid City airport is almost exclusively used as a gateway to South Dakota’s popular Black Hills region.
-Fewer than 10 airports around the US fly direct non-stop into Rapid City and it’s a long way from Yellowstone so why would you consider it?
+But fewer than 10 airports around the US fly direct non-stop into Rapid City and it’s a long way from Yellowstone so why would you consider it?
 Well, because you can visit both the Black Hills and the two Wyoming parks in one amazing trip by starting or ending in Rapid City.

-We think Rapid City airport is the perfect beginning or finishing point if you plan to double up on the best of South Dakota and Wyoming on a road trip lasting at least 10 days.
 Both times we’ve visited Yellowstone we drove this exact route across from the Black Hills, visiting places like Mt Rushmore, Custer, Wind Cave, Devils Tower before arriving to Yellowstone and Grand Teton.
 It’s awesome, so give it a go!
+See more information about Rapid City airport.

 Getting To The Park